-IIT Madras has started an online diploma and BSc degree in the area of programming and data science.
-All information about this initiative can be found at the portal onlinedegree.iitm.ac.in.
-The first batch of students were admitted in Jan 2021.
+IIT Madras has started multiple diploma and BS degree programs.
+All information about this initiative can be found at the portal study.iitm.ac.in.
+These programs were started in Jan 2021.

-My role: Led the founding of the initiative and have been coordinating it since Jun 2020
+My role: Led the founding of the initiative and have been coordinating the non-campus BS in Data Science and Applications since Jun 2020

 NPTEL (National Program on Technology Enhanced Learning, a project of IITs and IISc) through the MOOCs portal onlinecourses.nptel.ac.in and the MHRD's SWAYAM portal, runs a highly successful outreach program by the IITs to improve higher education standards across the length and breadth of India.